SiloGecho97/SiloGecho97/README.md

-### Hi there 👋 I'm Silas
-🔭 I’m currently working on Full Stack Ruby on Rails and Vue
-  - 📫 How to reach me: silogecho@gmail.com

-Hi, I'm Silas Merdasa — a senior full-stack engineer who loves building products that solve real problems.
+### Hi there 👋 I'm Silas Merdasa — a senior full-stack engineer who loves building products that solve real problems.

 With experience across both frontend and backend (Vue, React, Ruby on Rails, PostgreSQL), I specialize in turning ideas into working software and fast.
 Whether it's launching an MVP, integrating AI features like OpenAI APIs, or scaling backend systems, I focus on clean code, speed, and user impact.